-Pre-order your copy of the reprint now to receive it by the end of July.
+Pre-order your copy here.
 The publication costs $50 plus shipping and tax.

 The publication, which incorporates both archival and new materials, serves as a repository for the conversations and intimate interactions amongst the participants and the audience.
 It follows the project from its inception in 2019 (first planned to be an exhibition with screenings and live performances) to its adaptation to virtual formats in response to the COVID-19 pandemic, and its presentation during the Black Lives Matter uprisings and the ongoing state sanctioned violence against Black people.
 Makonnen has organized the publication around four themes: Space, Moving Image, Memory; Collective Memory; Pleasure Memory; and Mama Memory [& Care].
 There is newly commissioned writing by Jessica Lanay, Jo Stewart, Ladi’Sasha Jones, and Yona Harvey, documentation of the project’s public programs, as well as an annotated bibliography by Ola Ronke, creator of The Free Black Women's Library.
 The publication is designed by Rheagen King.

 The first printing sold out well before its Book Launch on July 18, 2021, a conversation with co-editor Makonnen and ICA London's curator Nydia A. Swaby (you can watch the recording here).
 We're thrilled that the second printing is now available for purchase here.